Twitter down for thousands of users - Downdetector | Technology

 Twitter down for thousands of users - Downdetector

+Users in other countries including the United Kingdom, Mexico, Brazil and Italy also reported Twitter not working.
+It was not immediately clear what caused the outage.
+Twitter did not immediately respond to a request for comment.

-Twitter Inc was down for thousands of users in North America in the early hours on Thursday, according to outage tracking website Downdetector.com.
+Twitter Inc was down for thousands of users across the globe on Thursday, according to outage tracking website Downdetector.com.

-Downdetector, which tracks outages by collating status reports from a number of sources, showed more than 12,000 outage reports in the United States.
+There were more than 27,000 incidents of people reporting issues with Twitter in the United States, according to Downdetector, which tracks outages by collating status reports from a number of sources.
+Users in other countries including the United Kingdom, Mexico, Brazil and Italy also reported Twitter not working.

+It was not immediately clear what caused the outage.
+Twitter did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)